Jose Aspiras

 Jose Diego Aspiras (August 18, 1924 – November 14, 1999) was a Filipino politician.
 He was a member of former President Ferdinand Marcos's cabinet, and was considered one of the most loyal political lieutenants from Marcos' “northern bloc” of political influence.
-He was the country's first Minister of Tourism, and was an assemblyman from La Union's at-large congressional district from 1984 to 1986.
-He is interred in the local Basilica Minore in Agoo, La Union, Philippines.
+He was the country's first Minister of Tourism, representative from La Union's 2nd district from 1969 to 1972 and from 1987 to 1998, and an assemblyman from La Union from 1984 to 1986.
+He is interred in the local Basilica Minore in Agoo, La Union.

-The Agoo-Baguio Road was formerly named "Jose D. Aspiras Highway" after him but was renamed to Palispis Highway after careful reconsideration by relevant authorities.
+The Agoo-Baguio Road was formerly named "Jose D. Aspiras Highway" after him but was renamed to Palispis Highway on October 31, 2000, with the issuance of Republic Act 8971.